OnePointSixOneEight/typist/README.md

 rather humbling -- yet for two decades I have also felt somewhat embarrassed about the quality of code I initially delivered.

 This finally got the better of me, and so I rewrote it as this.
-Because I do not actually have Linux, autoconf and so on to hand, I could not start with the current _Gtypist_ source base, so instead I began with the original and forward-ported as much of _Gtypist_ into it as I could in the time available, albeit with a couple of reasonably large remaining
+Because I did not actually have Linux, autoconf and so on to hand, I could not start with the current _Gtypist_ source base, so instead I began with the original and forward-ported as much of _Gtypist_ into it as I could in the time available, albeit with a couple of reasonably large remaining